NeoConverse - Graph Database Search with Natural Language

 Available predefined datasets

-• Enron Email Corpus Dataset: The subset of publicly available enron email corpus data has been anonymized and ingested in neo4j database, the ingested dataset contains about 500K email messages, The dataset facilitates an in-depth exploration of email communication both within enron leadership internally and with external parties, providing means to analyse anomolies and email leakages.
-In addition to email communcation metadata, this dataset also enriched with entities and watch terms extracted from email subject & body.
+• Enron Email Corpus Dataset: The subset of publicly available enron email corpus data has been anonymized and ingested in neo4j database, the ingested dataset contains about 500K email messages, The dataset facilitates an in-depth exploration of email communication both within enron leadership internally and with external parties, providing means to analyse anomalies and email leakages.
+In addition to email communication metadata, this dataset also enriched with entities and watch terms extracted from email subject & body.

 • Patient Journey Dataset : The patient journey dataset encapsulates the healthcare experiences of 1 million patients, detailing 41 million encounters that span doctor visits, diagnoses, treatments, and allergies, among other medical events.
 With 11 million prescriptions, 26 million observations, 9 million condition-specific observations, 200 unique conditions, and 500K allergy encounters, this rich dataset offers a comprehensive view of individual health narratives.
 It’s a crucial resource for analyzing treatment patterns, patient outcomes, and drug efficacy, providing insights that can enhance healthcare delivery and personalize patient care strategies.